BritishTrustForOrnithology/BTOAcousticPipelineTools/README.md

 ## Change Log

+14/03/2024 - version 2.2.
+Minor update to update the copy method so it tries to preserve file modified timestamps.

-19/01/2024- version 2.1.
+19/01/2024 - version 2.1.
 Minor update to get table select inputs working again with shiny version 1.8.0.
 Also app version is checked at startup.

 18/12/2023 - version 2.
 Major update to what was formerly a utility to rename Batlogger files, now renamed Preprocessing and extending functionality to include processing of old Batlogger files with associated XML files.
 Also now does a basic check for corrupt files.
 Version 2.0 now requires additional packages xml2 and tuneR.